SimoneAncona/simply2d/README.md

 ## API
 ### Canvas
-The `Canvas` class allows you to create a canvas and to drow on it
+The `Canvas` class allows you to create a canvas and to drew on it
 ```js
 import { Canvas } from "simply2d";
 const canvas = new Canvas(